PetrKorab/Arabica/docs/source/Sentiment analysis.rst

 ------

-The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned to sentiments expressed in social media.
-It works universally on most other types of datasets. *coffee_break* uses VADER's compound indicator for sentiment evaluation.
+The implemented models are:

-The model was developed by:
+* **VADER** is a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+It works best on general-language texts.

-*Hutto, C.J. & Gilbert, E.E.
-(2014).
-VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
-Eighth International Conference on Weblogs and Social Media (ICWSM-14).
-Ann Arbor, MI, June 2014.*
+* **FinVADER** improves VADER's classification accuracy, including two financial lexicons.
+It should be applied to texts in the financial and economic domain.

 ------